MOUNT DESERT — Calm and clear as could be, the water at the south end of Echo Lake on Saturday was ripe for a swim.

 Bar Harbor’s Puranjot Khalsa also broke the seven-minute barrier to finish third with a time of 6:56.50, and Caroline Mazgaj of Ellsworth and Joe Zrioka of Brunswick rounded out the rest of the top five.
 A total of 16 swimmers competed.

 Yet the 500-yard event was just the first event in what would be an excellent day on the lake.
-The day’s second competition, the 1.5-mile swim, brought in contestants from beyond Maine as swimmers from California, Connecticut, Massachusetts and New York also took to the water.
+The day’s second competition, the 1.5-mile swim, added contestants from beyond Maine to the fold as swimmers from California, Connecticut, Massachusetts and New York also took to the water.